acp18ab/AQGD/README.md

-# Activity-Driven Glucose Prediction (ADGP): A Data-Driven Model for Type 1 Diabetes in Free-Living Conditions
+# Activity Quantification and Glucose Dynamics: A Prediction Model for Type 1 Diabetes in Free Living

-This repository contains the data and code for the study titled **"Activity-Driven Glucose Prediction (ADGP): A Data-Driven Model for Type 1 Diabetes in Free-Living Conditions."** The research presents a personalized, predictive model for understanding how varying levels of physical activity (PA) influence blood glucose (BG) in individuals with Type 1 Diabetes Mellitus (T1DM) under real-world, free-living conditions.
+This repository contains the data and code for the study titled **"Activity Quantification and Glucose Dynamics: A Prediction Model for Type 1 Diabetes in Free Living."** The research presents a personalized, predictive model for understanding how varying levels of physical activity (PA) influence blood glucose (BG) in individuals with Type 1 Diabetes Mellitus (T1DM) under real-world, free-living conditions.

 ---